 This food of Azerbaijan is a type of pancake, stuffed with cheese, spinach, or minced lamb.

-Popular Beverages in Azerbaijan
+Popular Beverages & Drinks of Azerbaijan

 Among Azerbaijan food and drink, Black Tea holds a permanent important spot.
 It is the undisputed national drink of Azerbaijan.
 A huge part of daily life in Azerbaijan as well as Azeri cuisine, it is impossible to leave the country without sampling this fantastic type of tea.